-In addition, the proposal has considered the cumulative impact of overshadowing of both the proposal and the future built forms proposed under the 2036 Plan and the overshadowing impact of a 16 storey commercial tower, which is of a similar height to the proposed concept scheme (see Urban Design Report - Appendix A).
+In addition, the proposal has considered the cumulative impact of overshadowing of both the proposal and the indicative built forms proposed under the 2036 Plan.

-7.3.2.2.
+7.3.4.
 Visual Impacts

 An analysis of the visual impacts of the concept proposal presented in the Urban Design Report (Appendix A) builds on the view analysis undertaken by the GANSW.
 A view analysis study for the proposal was prepared based on site photography from streets and the public domain around the site.
 The visual analysis imagery and analysis was prepared by Urbaine Architectural in accordance with the Land and Environment Court 'Use of photomontages' methodology.